elgs/leanweb/README.md

 `inputReady()` will be called after all input data from parent's `lw-input:` is ready.
 In this method, children are able to access the passed in data shared by parents.

+#### LWElement.applyStyles(styles)
+`applyStyles` will apply the styles that is imported from a css or scss into the web component DOM.

 ### LWEventBus